zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The TODO #3 block is highlighted within the PolicyDocsFunction.cs code.](media/vs-policydocsfunction-cs-todo-3.png "PolicyDocsFunction.cs")

-3. Update the code within the block to allow passing in the policy holder last and and policy number.
+3. Update the code within the block to allow passing in the policy holder last and policy number.
 Also, update it to only allow "get" requests.
 The updated code should look like the below when completed.

     ```csharp
     [FunctionName("PolicyDocs")]